ellisonbg/py4science/book/getting_started.rst

    Out[192]: array([12, 13, 14, 15])

-When you assign to a slice like the those in the rows above, numpy will try and mathc the shapes of the left hand side and right hand sides using broadcasting.
-If the two sides have identical shapes, the assigment is straigntforward element-wise assigment.
+When you assign to a slice like the those in the rows above, numpy will try and match the shapes of the left hand side and right hand sides using broadcasting.
+If the two sides have identical shapes, the assignment is straightforward element-wise assignment.
 If the right hand side has fewer elements than the left hand side, the element will be repeated to fill up the slice on the left hand side.